-Locations: Centrepoint, Downtown Gallery, Millenia Walk, i12 Katong
+Locations: Centrepoint, Millenia Walk, i12 Katong, The Star Vista

-Why you should: With four different outlets to choose from, Absolute Cycle Singapore rivals Revolution Singapore as the biggest spin studio in Singapore, although its franchise underpinnings (it has studios in Thailand) makes it the bigger and more established brand.
+Why you should: With four different outlets to choose from, Absolute Cycle Singapore rivals Revolution Singapore as the biggest spin studio in Singapore, although its international leanings (it also has studios in Thailand) makes it the bigger and more established brand.
 With compulsory beginner classes and many classes available throughout the day across the different locations, the studio is a great entry point into rhythmic cycling.

-Why you shouldn’t: Given its mass market audience, the hardware – think communal areas and shower facilities – may not be the most luxurious, and the studios do not usually offer any themed rides (e.g. 90’s playlist, Hip Hop, songs from BLACKPINK etc) which often do wonders in adding spice to your spin routine.
+Why you shouldn’t: Given its mass market audience, the hardware – think communal areas and shower facilities – may not be the most luxurious.
 Also, the fact that Absolute Cycle still uses (in my opinion, less stable) Schwinn bikes in some of their outlets instead of the now ubiquitous and standard Stages bikes you see in most boutique studios means you are not often exposed to the more innovative and challenging choreography that are frequently performed at these other studios on the sturdier Stages bikes.

 9 Raffles Boulevard #02-43